Developing Healthy Habits

 Do This Now

 Choose one unhealthy habit you want to replace.
-Write down a specific, positive habit to substitute it with and commit to practicing it daily for the next week.
+Write down a specific positive habit to substitute for it and commit to practicing it daily for the next week.

 Questions to Reflect On